Calendar

 Our periodic review of all consensus, consortia and open source codes, standards and regulations the set the standard of care for fire safety in education settlements.

-The academic calendar of Anglosphere educational settlements subtly shapes life of the mind, generally; and family life, specifically.
-Its rhythm is rooted in the cathedral schools and monastic learning communities of medieval Europe between the 1100s and 1400s.
+The calendar of Anglosphere educational settlements subtly shapes life of the mind, generally; and family and community life, specifically.
+Its cadence has roots in the cathedral schools and monastic learning communities of medieval Europe.
 Universities were not originally organized around modern “semesters.”
-Instead, the year followed the Christian liturgical calendar, agricultural seasons, daylight availability, and travel conditions.
+Instead, the year followed the Christian liturgical calendar, agricultural seasons, food paths, daylight availability, and travel conditions.

-The classic English university calendar evolved into three major terms: Michaelmas in autumn, associated with arrival and beginnings; Hilary or Lent in winter, associated with discipline and study; and Trinity or Easter in spring, associated with examinations, outdoor rituals, music, rowing, gardens, and celebration.
+In America educational calendars were nudged along by agricultural cycles.
+In the United Kingdom university calendars evolved into three major terms: Michaelmas in autumn, associated with arrival and beginnings; Hilary or Lent in winter, associated with discipline and study; and Trinity or Easter in spring, associated with examinations, outdoor rituals, music, rowing, gardens, and celebration.

 Modern commencement traditions across the Anglosphere are descendants of medieval spring degree ceremonies.
 Academic gowns, hoods, processions, Latin phrases, formal dining, chapel music, and public recognition all preserve traces of the university as a scholarly guild and religious-civic community.